Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 DW fact check: Misleading

 Both FIFA and the Qatari World Cup organizing committee insist that only three people have died as a direct result of their work on World Cup construction sites.
-FIFA and Qatar's official definition of "work-related deaths" refers to fatalities on construction sites for the seven brand new stadiums plus training facilities which Qatar has built in the last decade, of which they say there have been three: two Nepalese men at the Al Janoub Stadium in Al Wakrah and one Briton at the Khalifa International Stadium in Al Rayyan.
+FIFA and Qatar's official definition of "work-related deaths" refers to fatalities on construction sites for the seven brand new stadiums, as well as training facilities Qatar has built in the last decade.
+The three include two Nepalese men at the Al Janoub Stadium in Al Wakrah and one Briton at the Khalifa International Stadium in Al Rayyan.

 Widening the definition to "non-work-related deaths" not directly linked to construction work, officials acknowledge 37 further fatalities, including, for instance, two Indians and an Egyptian who died in a road traffic accident while traveling from work to their accommodation in November 2019.

-However, the awarding of the World Cup to Qatar has unleashed a veritable construction boom in the gulf state which goes beyond just the stadiums, with a whole range of projects linked to the tournament including new motorways, hotels, a new metro system, an airport expansion and an entire new city in Lusail, just north of Doha.
-Indeed, even at the peak of construction, FIFA claim that only slightly more than 30,000 workers were actually employed on specific World Cup sites.
+However, the awarding of the World Cup to Qatar has unleashed a veritable construction boom in the Gulf state, which goes beyond just the stadiums.
+A whole range of projects linked to the tournament have been undertaken, including new motorways, hotels, a new metro system, an airport expansion and an entire new city in Lusail, just north of Doha.
+Indeed, even at the peak of construction, FIFA claims that only slightly more than 30,000 workers were actually employed on specific World Cup sites.

 According to research by The Guardian and Amnesty International, the latter using figures provided by the government of Bangladesh, Qatari doctors ascribe around 70% of deaths to "natural deaths" due to acute cardio-respiratory failures.